namhyung/uftrace/INSTALL.md

 like gcc and make.
 And also you need to install dependent softwares, please see DEPENDENCY section for details.

-Once you installed required software(s), you can run `make' to build it.
+Once you installed required software(s), you can run `make` to build it.

     $ make